 - Ask a question that your audience wants to be answered.

-- Get the right experts, including some your audience will instantly recognize.
+- Get the right experts, including some of your audience, will instantly recognize.

 - Use a promotion that goes beyond asking your experts to share.